yiwenwang47/RMD/README.md

-# Revised cheminformatics descriptors
+# Revised molecular descriptors
-This repo is about revised cheminformatics descriptors.
+Commonly used descriptors in cheminformatics revised.
 They are revised as in being defined with customized specifications such as scope, distance, elemental or other roperties, etc.

 ## Revised autocorrelation descriptors